runticle/CV/README.md

 - Worked both in teams and individually on a wide array of projects.
 - Willfully worked accross the stack on two websites, two apps and an api.
 - Liaised with customers and therapists alike to develop meaningful features bespoke to their needs.
+- Acted as Interim CTO while the CTO was on paternity leave for a month.

 **Emtec Products Ltd** (Summers of 2012 - 2016, Full-time September 2016 - September 2017)